commonsharp/SurvivalProject-Server/README.md

 # 24/03/2017
 * Added PetKilledHandler (you can kill other player's pets in a game to make them yours).
 * Started working on mission impossible 300.
+* Fixed the bug where leaving a game with 2+ players didn't work properly.
+* Fixed the bug where the rooms in the lobby weren't updated properly once a change in a room was made.
+* Fixed the bug where you had to change items once before clicking ready in a room.
 * Fixed a bug where the other users in a room couldn't see the items of the other players.
-* Fixed the bug where you had to change items once before clicking ready in a room.
 * Fixed a bug where avatar items didn't work properly.
+* Fixed a bug where broadcast messages were sent to everyone in the room, including the current player, when it was not necessary.
 * Fixed a bug where room messages were sent to everyone in the room, including the current player, when it was not necessary.

 **Spring cleaning:**